 Fat transfer can be done under local anesthesia or light I.V. sedation and you will only need a day or two to recover.
 There is no scarring and rarely any pain or bruising.

 Fat transfer is more expensive up front than synthetic facial fillers due to the increased complexity of the procedure.
 However, it is usually the more affordable option over time because it is so long-lasting.

 Facial fillers are very popular because they are non-invasive yet still provide beautiful results.
 There is no surgical “prep time” needed with facial fillers because no additional procedures are required.
 Because all fillers are not created equal, Southern Surgical Arts carries a number of options to provide our patients with the best solution for their individual needs.

 For example, Juvederm Voluma XC is the only filler that is FDA-approved to restore volume to the cheek area, and results can last up to two years.
 Radiesse and Sculptra both support your skin’s natural collagen-producing processes over time, with results that can last one to two years.
-Belotero and Restylane are both excellent choices for plumping up the lips and nasolabial folds and also fine lines around the mouth.
+Belotero is an excellent choice for plumping up the lips and nasolabial folds and also fine lines around the mouth.
 We will help you determine which filler, or combination of fillers, will best address the areas you would like to rejuvenate.